Relaying Quantum Information: Main Results

+\begin{remark} The theorem above has an immediate consequence on the transmission of classical information with entanglement assistance.
+Specifically, using the superdense coding protocol \cite[Sec.
+2.3]{nielsen2010quantum}, classical information can be sent at a rate of $R\geq$ $ 2\cdot \mathsf{Q}_{\text{EA,PD-F}}(\mathcal{N})$ (classical information bits per transmission). \end{remark}

-\begin{remark} The results presented in \Thm{thm:full-dec-thm-ent-no-ass} and \Thm{thm:full-dec-thm-ent-with-ass} bear resemblance to the entanglement-assisted quantum capacity of a quantum channel with side information at the transmitter, as studied in \cRef{ref:Dupuis2009}.
+\begin{remark} The results bear resemblance to the entanglement-assisted quantum capacity of a quantum channel with side information at the transmitter, as studied in \cRef{ref:Dupuis2009}.
 In the side information model, the channel $\tilde{\mathcal{N}}_{DA\to B}$ is governed by an external environment $D$, which is entangled with the transmitter.
 The connection becomes apparent if we interpret the transmission to the relay as entangling the transmitter with the channel's environment (see \Fig{fig:qrelay-three-party}).
-Note, however, that the environment state in the side information model\cc{ref:Dupuis2009} is fixed, i.e., $\sigma_D $ is dictated by the model.
+Note, however, that the environment state in the side information model\cc{ref:Dupuis2009} is fixed, i.e., $\sigma_D$ is dictated by the model.
 In contrast, our formula involves optimization as we are free to choose the entanglement constellation between the transmitter and the relay. \end{remark}

-In the upcoming sections, we provide a detailed proof for the achievable rates in \Thm{thm:full-dec-thm-ent-no-ass} and \Thm{thm:full-dec-thm-ent-with-ass}.
+In the upcoming sections, we provide interpretation and a concrete example to further illustrate the results for the achievable rates in \Thm{thm:full-dec-thm-ent-no-ass}, \Thm{thm:part-dec-thm-ent-no-ass} and \Thm{thm:full-dec-thm-ent-with-ass}.